thepaulmacca/thepaulmacca.com/content/blog/linting-helm-charts.md

   - Helm
 ---

-When developing charts, it can be easy to make a mistake with YAML indentation or miss something out.
+When developing Helm charts, it can be easy to make a mistake with YAML indentation or miss something out.
 Linting them should be considered a key part of your chart development and testing processes.

-In this post, I'm going to talk about the Helm [chart-testing](https://github.com/helm/chart-testing) tool, but first lets look at the linter that's included with the Helm client.
+In this post, I'm going to talk about the Helm `chart-testing` tool, but first lets look at the linter that's included with the Helm client.

 ## Helm Lint